feyil/DesignPatternsCSharp/README.md

 * Determine the API you have and the API you need
 * Create a component which aggregates(has a reference to, ...) the adaptee
 * Intermediate repsresentations can pile up: use caching and other optimizations.

+### Bridge

+* Decouple abstraction from implementation
+* Both can exist as hierarchies
+* A stronger form of encapsulation